Table of contents

 • Adequately structured H-headers, the content of which must also include keywords

-• appropriately constructed breadcurmbs and category and subcategory list menus so that the user can freely navigate through the site.
+• appropriately constructed breadcrumbs and category and subcategory list menus so that the user can freely navigate through the site.

 5. Avoid duplication of content – publish only original content

-• We are only a distributor of products from different manufacturers – in this case, in order to maintain the originality of the content, we need to create our own original product descriptions based on the information and descriptions we receive from the manufacturers, so that they are adapted to our SEO strategy.
+• We are only a distributor of products from different manufacturers.
+In this case, to maintain the originality of the content, we need to create our own original product descriptions based on the information and descriptions we receive from the manufacturers, which we then adapt to our SEO strategy.

 6. Avoid duplication of subpages

-Selling many types of one product can easily lead to a situation where there are many very similar subpages on the site, the presence of which could be avoided.
+Selling many types of one product can easily lead to the presence of many very similar subpages on the site, the presence of which could be avoided.

-This happens most often if we sell products that have different variants.
-In this case, if we are dealing with the same product at the same price, differing only in one detail, which may be, for example, its color, it is not worth multiplying subpages and adding separate products, for example, for one blouse in 7 color variants.
-And only in the product itself to give the user the possibility to choose the color variant.
+This happens most often if we sell products with different variants.
+In this case, if we are dealing with the same product at the same price, differing only in one detail, which may be, for example, its colour, it is not worth multiplying subpages and adding separate products, for example, for one blouse in 7 colour variants.
+Only the product itself gives the user the possibility to choose the colour variant.

 This is beneficial for three reasons: